openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 ## Alternatives
-- Use [cert-manager](https://cert-manager.io/docs/) for managing Microshift external custom certs which allow MicroShift administrators to rotate certificates automatically (e.g. via ACME). cert-manager is not supported on Microshift because it requires alot of internal API changes.
+- Use [cert-manager](https://cert-manager.io/docs/) for managing Microshift external custom certs which allow MicroShift administrators to rotate certificates automatically (e.g. via ACME). cert-manager is not supported on Microshift because it requires a lot of internal API changes.

 ## Infrastructure Needed [optional]
 N/A